Your Credit Score: What it means

-The most widely used credit scores are FICO scores, which Fair Isaac & Company, a financial analytics agency, developed.
-Your FICO score ranges from 350 (very high risk) to 850 (low risk).
-We've written a lot more about FICO here.
+The most widely used credit scores are FICO scores, which were developed by Fair Isaac & Company, Inc. The FICO score ranges from 350 (very high risk) to 850 (low risk).
+For details on FICO, read more here.

-Credit scores only assess the information in your credit profile.
-They don't take into account your income, savings, amount of down payment, or factors like gender, race, nationality or marital status.
+Your credit score is a result of your repayment history.
+They never consider income, savings, amount of down payment, or personal factors like gender, ethnicity, national origin or marital status.
 These scores were invented specifically for this reason.
-"Profiling" was as bad a word when FICO scores were first invented as it is today.
-Credit scoring was developed as a way to consider only that which was relevant to a borrower's willingness to repay a loan.
+"Profiling" was as bad a word when these scores were first invented as it is in the present day.
+Credit scoring was developed to assess willingness to pay while specifically excluding any other demographic factors.

-Your current debt level, past late payments, length of your credit history, and other factors are considered.
-Your score is calculated wtih both positive and negative items in your credit report.
-Late payments count against your score, but a record of paying on time will improve it.
+Past delinquencies, payment behavior, debt level, length of credit history, types of credit and the number of inquiries are all calculated into credit scoring.
+Your score is calculated from both the good and the bad of your credit report.
+Late payments lower your credit score, but consistently making future payments on time will improve your score.